igor93araujo/currancyExchange-FreteRapido/README.md

 :arrow_right: Without Docker:<br/>
 :small_blue_diamond: Clone or download the repository to you computer, open the terminal and run the following code in the repository root: "npm install"</br>

-:small_blue_diamond: After installing the dependencies, you can run "ng serve" in the terminal to open the project in localhost, pasting the given link in you browser navigation bar.</br></br>
+:small_blue_diamond: After installing the dependencies, you can run "npm start" in the terminal to open the project in localhost, pasting the given link in you browser navigation bar.</br></br>

 :arrow_right: With Docker:<br/>